Active Aging Week Sept 25th – Oct 1st

 Only about 30 per cent of the way you age can be explained by biology and genetics.
 You can do many things to avoid illness, disability, and loss of independence as you grow older.

-This website may give you some ideas, and help you make lifestyle choices for a longer, healthier life, and reduce your risk of chronic disease and disability.
+Check out this website to help give you some ideas, and help you make lifestyle choices for a longer, healthier life, and reduce your risk of chronic disease and disability.

 Those who do not find time for exercise will have to find time for illness.”